Maryland Wrongful Death Attorneys

-Compensation amounts are generally determined by the circumstances of the decedent’s life and the effects of his or her death on the lives of the claimants.
-Due to the nature of wrongful death cases, it is not uncommon for claimants to receive multimillion dollar settlement amounts.
+Compensation amounts are generally determined by the circumstances of the decedent’s life and the effects of their death on the lives of the claimants.
+Due to the nature of wrongful death cases, it is not uncommon for claimants to reach multimillion-dollar settlements and judgments.

-In Maryland, there is no limit on how much economic damages one may recover; however, there is a cap on non-economic damages.
-As of October 1, 2018, the cap is $860,000.
-The cap is to be raised by $15,000 on the first of October every successive year.
+In Maryland, there is no limit to how much economic damages one may recover; however, there is a cap on non-economic damages.
+As of October 1, 2021, non-economic damages are capped at $905,000.
+Per state law, the cap is raised by $15,000 every year on the first of October.

-These include financial damages incurred directly from the fatal incident and the loss of future financial contributions by the victim.
-The various economic damages are as follows:
+These include financial damages that directly resulted from the fatal incident, as well as the loss of future financial contributions by the victim.

 - Medical costs